Explore the Agenda

 Building a Robust Safety Education Program to Inform Workforce Standards

-11:10 am Speedily Onboarding New Employees to Meet Satisfactory Safety Standards and Evolving Project Demands
+11:10 am Ensuring Speedy Onboarding of New Employees to Meet Satisfactory Safety Standards and Evolving Project Demands

-- Developing specialized onboarding training modules focused on project specific risks e.g. the compounded risk created by trade stacking and project acceleration, ensuring new workers are aware of simultaneous high-risk activities
+• Developing specialized onboarding training modules focused on project specific risks e.g. the compounded risk associated with trade stacking and project acceleration

-- Acknowledging the burden on safety professionals due to the growing lack of experienced workers in the trades, and creating temporary, intensive oversight protocols and mentorship to compensate for potential low situational awareness
+• Acknowledging the burden on safety professionals due the void of experienced workers in the trades, and the creation of temporary, intensive protocols to compensate for low situational awareness

-- Implementing universal initial training standards to rapidly “season” a new workforce, ensuring fundamental safety protocols and job-site awareness are established quickly
+• Implementing universal onboarding training standards to rapidly “season” a new workforce, ensuring fundamental safety protocols and job-site awareness are established efficiently

-11:40 am Creating Cross-Stakeholder Education Platforms to Ensure That There is Consistency in Awareness and Information Levels Across All Organizations On-Site
+11:40 am Creating Cross-Stakeholder Education Platforms to Ensure That Consistency Across All Organizations

-- Establishing standardized educational requirements mandated by the client/owner, ensuring that safety fundamentals, cultural goals, and site-specific expectations are clearly and consistently communicated from the top down
+• Establishing standardized educational requirements mandated by the client/owner, ensuring consistent safety fundamentals, cultural goals, and site-specific expectations

-- Developing formal peer-to-peer training modules where partnering organizations learn together, focusing on multi-employer worksite dynamics and shared high-risk mitigation strategies to foster integrated understanding
+• Developing formal peer-to-peer training modules where partnering organizations learn together, focusing on multi-employer worksite dynamics and shared high-risk mitigation strategies

-- Moving away from distributing generic manuals by creating short, accessible, and easily digestible educational content that effectively translates complex technical safety rules for front-line workers
+• Moving away from generic manuals to digestible educational guides that effectively communicate complex safety guidelines for front-line workers

 12:20 pm Networking Lunch